DSharpPlus/DSharpPlus/docs/articles/basics/first_bot.md

 <br/>
 We'll now create a new `DiscordClient` instance in our brand new asynchronous method.

-In `MainAsync`, create a new variable and assign it a new `DiscordClient` instance that has a new instance of `DiscordConfiguration` passed to its constuctor.
-Create an initializer for `DiscordConfiguration` then populate the `Token` property with your bot token and set the `TokenType` property to `TokenType.Bot`.
+Create a new variable in `MainAsync` and assign it a new `DiscordClient` instance, then pass an instance of `DiscordConfiguration` to its constructor.
+Create an object initializer for `DiscordConfiguration` and populate the `Token` property with your bot token then set the `TokenType` property to `TokenType.Bot`.

 ```cs
 var discord = new DiscordClient(new DiscordConfiguration()